ethereum/ethereum-org-website/src/content/eips/index.md

 ## Participate {#participate}

-Anyone can create EIP or ERC although you should read [EIP-1](https://eips.ethereum.org/EIPS/eip-1) which outlines the EIP process, what is EIP, types of EIPs, what EIP document should contain, EIP format and template, list of EIP Editors and all you need to know about EIPs before creating one.
-Your new EIP should define new feature that is not really complex yet not super niche and can be used in by projects in the Ethereum ecosystem.
-The hardest part is facilitation, you as the author need to facilitate people around your EIP, collect feedback, write articles describing problems that your EIP solves and collaborate with projects to implement your EIP.
+Anyone can create EIPs or ERCs although you should read [EIP-1](https://eips.ethereum.org/EIPS/eip-1) which outlines the EIP process, what is EIP, types of EIPs, what an EIP document should contain, EIP format and template, list of EIP editors and all you need to know about EIPs before creating one.
+Your new EIP should define any new feature that is not really complex yet not super niche and can be used by projects in the Ethereum ecosystem.
+The hardest part is facilitation - you as the author need to facilitate people around your EIP, collect feedback, write articles describing problems that your EIP solves and collaborate with projects to implement your EIP.

 If you’re interested to follow along the discussion process or share your input about EIPs, check out the [Ethereum Magicians forum](https://ethereum-magicians.org/), where EIPs are discussed with the community.